ImperialCollegeLondon/Faraday-liionsden/README.md

 If you want to run a local version of Liionsden, we recommend using [Docker](https://www.docker.com/).
 A `docker-compose.yml` is provided to include all the required environment variables and containers.
 To start the app, run `docker compose up --build`.

+Dummy data can be loaded by running `manage.py loaddata dummy_data/dummy_data.json` from inside the web application container.

 Full instructions to follow once the platform is in production.

 ## Development notes